ShonAzenilok/Youtube-clone/README.md

 ### Setting Up the Database
 1. Download MongoDB Compass and create a local collection.
 2. Import data from the **DB** folder.
+3. when using a virtual machine run : sudo systemctl start mongod

 ### Launching the Web App
 To launch the web application, follow these steps: